dwave-training/choosing-boxes/README.md

 You're given three boxes with values 17, 21, and 19.

-Write a QUBO and an Ocean program that returns the pair of boxes with the smallest sum.
+Write a BQM and an Ocean program that returns the pair of boxes with the smallest sum.
 A starter file has been provided for you in ``choosing_boxes.py``.